Shola-Ayeotan/Graph-Based-Recommender-System/README.md

 ## Approach

 ### 1. Problem Understanding
-Researched the requirement to build a recommendation system that uses graph theory for suggesting products based on historical user data.
+Researched the requirements for creating a recommendation system that uses graph theory to suggest products based on historical user data.

 ### 2. Data Preparation
 Extracted relevant data from the provided dataset and optimised it for the analysis.